makersacademy/airport_challenge/README.md

 ``

 ### Running The Program ###
-start the program in IRB and require the lib files
+Start the program in IRB and require the lib files
 ```
 irb
 2.5.0 :001 > require './lib/plane.rb'